Portrayal of women in American comics: Latina women in comics

 In the late 1980s, both Marvel and DC comics decided that they wanted to include more diversity in their characters.
 Thus, popular superheroes began to be re-cast with different ethnicities.
 This includes Wildcat, whose alter ego was initially Ted Grant, but was later temporarily replaced by his goddaughter Yolanda Montez.
 However, in this comic book age, more Latino superheroes were more acclaimed than Latina superheroes.
 More originally created Latina characters began to appear in the 1990s and 2000s, including commonly known characters such as Renee Montoya, Anya Corazon (Spider-Girl), and Lorena Marquez (Aquagirl).

 Edgardo Miranda-Rodriguez, Marvel Entertainment writer and Editor-in-Chief at Darryl Makes Comics LLC, originally created La Borinqueña.

 Currently, the most mainstream Latina superhero is Miss America (America Chavez).
 She was first introduced in the Marvel Comics by writers Joe Casey and Nick Dragotta in 2013, but became so acclaimed that she was given her own series written by openly gay writer Gabby Rivera.
-Though Chavez is claimed to be a Puerto Rican, she has no actual biological roots to Latin America.
-She grew up in a Utopian Parallel, a reality that is out of time and in the presence of the being known as the Demiurge, and had two mothers.
-What is most notable about Chavez' character is that although she is illustrated as the conventional beautiful and young female superhero, she is also given masculine characteristics, including super strength and marksmanship.
+Chavez was originally depicted as originating from the Utopian Parallel, an alternative reality.
+What is most notable about Chavez's character is that although she is illustrated as the conventional beautiful and young female superhero, she is also given masculine characteristics, including super strength and marksmanship.
+It was later revealed that Chavez was actually from Earth and that the Utopian Parallel was a medical facility she was treated at.

 Latina women in comics have created a positive societal impact.
 When Hurricane Maria devastated Puerto Rico in September 2017, comic book writers and artists contributed in making an anthology called Ricanstruction: Reminiscing & Rebuiliding Puerto Rico.
 Edgardo Miranda-Rodriguez produced and wrote some of the stories in the comics, and included his original character La Borinqueña fighting along well-known superheroes.
 Marisol Rios De La Luz, aka La Borinqueña, is an Afro-Boricua Earth and Environmentalist college student that later discovers her powers and abilities to fly, dive, use super strength, and control storms.
 100% of the proceeds contribute to the reconstruction and the hurricane relief of Puerto Rico.